 - Sawdust and wood ash from untreated wood

-- Animal Manure (make sure animals have not received anti-worm medication.
+- Animal Manure: Make sure the animals have not received anti-worm medication.
 That would obviously be a poor choice.

 Foods to Avoid

-- Fats or oils (or foods with high fat content)
+- Fats or oils (or foods with high oil and fat content)

 - Shiny or waxed paper